dva22/leetcode/README.md

 npm i
 npm test
 ```
-Or run runTest.bat in the each problem
+Or run "runTest.bat" in the each problem